hamidurrk/Email_Management_App/README.md

-# Mail Class Documentation
+# Email Management App
-The `Mail` class provides a simple graphical interface for accessing and managing email accounts.
+The app provides a simple graphical interface for accessing and managing emails accross accounts.
+It is not complete yet, hoping to continue it sometime soon.

+## Mail Class
 It supports the following features:

 - Logging in to a Gmail account using an email address and password
 - Displaying a list of email folders and their contents, including the inbox, all mail, drafts, important, sent mail, spam, starred, and trash folders